GuthL/xRollup/README.md

 ### Non-custodial centralized exchange.
 All the speed of a CEX, without giving exchanges (and their hackers) custodial control of your funds.

+## Architecture
+- Our current implementation features a centralized validator node.
+The "One node blockchain".
+This can be expanded to a consensus mechanism.
+- State is pegged to smart contract on Ethereum mainnet regularly.
+- Proofs can be efficently executed on validator smart contracts, one for each zkSNARK.
+- Clients interact with the validators via JSON-RPC.
 ![Architecture Diagram](https://docs.google.com/uc?id=1HJa9jnb2yEYsP9xcIPQsgm0pWWrr7ysM)

 ### Deploying the xRollup Burner Wallet